Robust gene prioritization for Dietary Restriction via Fast-mRMR Feature Selection techniques: Introduction

 \section{Introduction}

-Gene prioritization, the task of identifying genes relevant to a biological process, is crucial for advancing our understanding of biological processes, such as Dietary Restriction (DR) \cite{fontana2015promoting} as an anti-aging intervention.
-From a machine learning perspective, this task faces two main challenges: 1) high-dimensional feature spaces, and 2) the unsuspecting presence of positive-unlabeled (PU) data, where only a small set of confirmed positive examples and no confirmed negative examples are available \cite{bekker2020learning}.
-In the context of DR gene prioritization, Vega Magdaleno et al.'s approach \cite{vega2022machine} faced both issues; the problem of incomplete labelling was recently solved through a PU Learning strategy \cite{PazRuza2024}, yet the challenge posed by high dimensionality remained unaddressed.
+Gene prioritization, the task of identifying genes relevant to specific biological mechanisms, is crucial for advancing our understanding of complex processes like Dietary Restriction \cite{fontana2015promoting} (DR, i.e., decreasing nutrient intake without malnutrition), an anti-aging intervention.
+From a Machine Learning perspective, gene prioritization faces two main challenges: 1) Positive-unlabelled data, with presence of unlabelled examples (genes with no verified relation to the process of interest) and absence of negative examples \cite{bekker2020learning}, which was tackled by recent efforts \cite{vega2022machine, PazRuza2024}, and 2) the high dimensionality of feature spaces, a problem common to biomedical data.

-This work aims to fill this gap by proposing a pipeline centered on robust feature selection.
-Our main contribution is an integration of the Fast-mRMR algorithm \cite{RamirezGallego2017} for minimum-redundancy and maximum-relevance feature selection \cite{peng2005feature} into a classification pipeline for gene prioritization.
-This focus on dimensionality reduction not only improves predictive performance but also builds simpler, more efficient models, establishing Feature Selection (FS) as a critical step for this task.
+This work fills this gap by implementing a robust Feature Selection pipeline for prioritization of DR genes.
+While FS is a standard practice, its integration in this task is novel: existing baselines \cite{vega2022machine, PazRuza2024} assume relevance of all curated biological features, ignoring the redundancy and uncertainty of biomedical data.
+We challenge this assumption by integrating the Fast-mRMR algorithm \cite{RamirezGallego2017}, an ideal fit for genomic data by balancing feature relevance with redundancy reduction \cite{peng2005feature} while remaining more efficient for high-dimensional omics data than deep learning-based or recursive FS methods.

+Furthermore, to address the computational bottlenecks of high-dimensional biological feature sets (e.g. coexpression data), we introduce task-specific adaptations (quantization and Feature Bagging).
+Our computational experiments show our FS-aided gene prioritization improves predictive performance and builds more efficient models, both in feature sets with curated or raw biological knowledge; consequently, we use our trained models to produce a ranking of promising candidate genes potentially related to DR.

+\paragraph*{Scope of this work} Our proposed FS-based pipeline for gene prioritization is domain-agnostic and applicable to other prioritization tasks (e.g., cancer or diabetes).
+This study focuses exclusively on Dietary Restriction for two reasons: 1) the availability of ML benchmarks established in the literature \cite{vega2022machine}, and 2) the domain expertise of the authors to biologically interpret and validate the top-ranked novel candidates.
+Extending this validation to other biological tasks without specialized biological supervision would risk generating statistically significant but biologically meaningless results.